amoffat/GetLostDocs/docs/blog/sun-time.md

 <figure markdown="span">
   ![permission](./sun-time-assets/permission.jpg)
-  <figcaption>The permission request is intrusive and can be denied, requiring a fallback solution regardless.</figcaption>
+  <figcaption>The permission request is intrusive and requires a fallback solution if denied.</figcaption>
 </figure>

 This permission request UI presents flow challenges that I would prefer to avoid, and since I would need a fallback solution anyways, I opted for a less invasive approach: timezone + locale + static population data.